gitorious/ce-installer/README.md

 (depending on your bandwidth).

-You will end up with a basic Gitorious installation running on ports 80 and 443 (https) using sane, default settings, running in public mode with unlimited private repos enabled.
+You will end up with a basic Gitorious installation running on ports 80 and 443 (https) using sane, default settings, running in private mode with unlimited private repos enabled.
 The only option you will be prompted for during the installation is the hostname (FQDN) by which you want to access your Gitorious installation.